ACAP international student joins City of Sydney ambassador program

 Christian Nnanyelugo Mbonu was inducted as a City of Sydney student leader with 31 of his peers from around the world in formal ceremony held in mid-March at the Sydney Town Hall.

-Christian is studying for his Master of Social Work (Qualifying) at ACAP Hyde Park campus and is one of just two Nigerian students to join the local government’s International Student Leadership and Ambassador program (ISLA), which began in 2013.
-He will be part of the 2016-2018 cohort of volunteers representing the estimated 35,000 international students who have chosen Sydney as the location for their tertiary education.
+Christian is studying for his Master of Social Work (Qualifying) at ACAP Hyde Park campus.
+He is one of two Nigerian students to join the local government’s International Student Leadership and Ambassador program (ISLA), which began in 2013.
+Christian is among the 2016-2018 cohort of volunteers representing the estimated 35,000 international students who have chosen Sydney as the location for their tertiary education.

 ISLA ambassadors improve the experiences of visiting students by ensuring they have a voice in the community.
 Christian’s duties will also include promoting the city’s local services, helping to run student events, education forums, orientation weeks and festivals related to cultural diversity.